Rail-only: A Low-Cost High-Performance Network for Training LLMs with Trillion Parameters: LLM Traffic Pattern Analysis

-The parallelization strategy employed in MegatronLM induced an insignificant amount of network traffic across the HB domains compared to within them.
+The parallelization strategy employed in MegatronLM induces an insignificant amount of traffic in the NIC domain compared to the HB domains.
 Figure~\ref{fig:heatmap} shows the traffic heatmap for training the GPT-1T model.
-In this plot, every consecutive set of eight GPUs resides within the same HB domain (highlighted in orange), and GPUs with a distance of 8 between them belong to the same rail (highlighted in red).
-Figures~\ref{fig:heatmap}a demonstrates the traffic pattern within one pipeline stage, while Figures~\ref{fig:heatmap}b shows the traffic across the first four pipeline stages.
-The traffic volume is significant ($O$(100~GB) across GPU pairs) in an HB domain, while the communication drops to only about 6~GB across them.
-Furthermore, the communications across HB domains never traverse through the spine switches -- these network transfers only happen within a rail.
+In this plot, every consecutive set of eight GPUs resides within the same HB domain (highlighted in orange), and GPUs with a distance of 8 between them belong to the same rail (highlighted in pink).
+Figure~\ref{fig:heatmap}a demonstrates the traffic pattern within one pipeline stage, while Figure~\ref{fig:heatmap}b shows the traffic across the first four pipeline stages.
+The traffic volume is significant ($\sim$300~GB across GPU pairs) in an HB domain, while the communication drops to only about 6~GB in the NIC domain.
+Furthermore, the transfers in the NIC domain never traverse through the spine switches -- these network transfers only happen within a rail. \looseness=-1

-We argue that \textit{all} LLM distributed with an optimal PTD-P parallelization strategy always induces sparse, low-volume traffic across HB domains \textit{within the rails}.
-By design, the only traffic exiting the HB domains is point-to-point traffic from pipeline parallelism or collective communication traffic (AllGather, ReduceScatter, and AllReduce) from TP and DP when DP and TP dimensions traverse beyond one HB domain.
-Due to the symmetry of LLM parallelization, each pipeline stage contains the same number of GPUs.
-As a result, the pipeline stages can always be placed such that traffic across stages always traverses on GPUs of the same rank across HB domains, hence staying within the same rail.
+We argue that \textit{all} LLMs without sparse MoE layers distributed with an optimal parallelization strategy always induce sparse, low-volume traffic in \textit{within the rails}.
+By design, the only traffic exiting the HB domains is point-to-point traffic from pipeline parallelism or collective communication traffic (AllGather, ReduceScatter, and AllReduce) from TP and DP.

+For PP, due to the symmetry of LLM parallelization, each pipeline stage contains the same number of GPUs.
+As a result, the pipeline stages can always be placed such that traffic across stages traverses the GPUs of the same rank in the NIC domain only, hence staying within the same rail.

-On the other hand, for some parallelization strategies, TP and DP can induce collective communication traffic across HB domains.
-For example, training a model in pure DP causes all GPUs to participate in the same DP rank and, thus, the same collective communication operation.
-The cluster uses hierarchical collective communication algorithms that achieve near-optimal performance in these cases.
+TP and DP can induce collective communication traffic in both the HB and the NIC domains.
+The examples from MegatronLM always have TP and DP contained within HB and NIC domains only, respectively.
+While such a partition is common for LLMs, it is not ubiquitous.
+For example, training a smaller model using only DP causes all GPUs to participate in the same DP rank and, thus, the same AllReduce operation across both HB and NIC domains.
+In these cases, the training cluster could use \textit{hierarchical collective communication} algorithms that achieve near-optimal performance.
+Below, we introduce these algorithms, analyze their performance, and illustrate that their traffic in the NIC domain stays within rails.